virtuozzo/cloudscripting-docs/docs/quick-start.md

 ## How to Deploy CS Solution to Virtuozzo

-In order to give a try to *Hello World* sample from above (or deploy your own application), enter your <a href="https://www.virtuozzo.com/application-platform-partners/" target="_blank">Virtuozzo PaaS Platform</a> account and perform the following steps.
+In order to give a try to *Hello World* sample from above (or deploy your own application), enter your <a href="https://www.virtuozzo.com/application-platform-partners/" target="_blank">Virtuozzo Application Platform</a> account and perform the following steps.

 1.&nbsp;Click the **Import** button at the top pane of the dashboard.